csdms/bmi-example-fortran/README.md

     fpm run --example <example-name> -- example

 Where `<example-name>` is the name of the example to run.
 To see a list of available examples, run `fpm run --example`.
+Note that the non-BMI heat model executable is not built by default when using fpm.
+If you want to build and install this too, you can do so from the heat directory:

+    cd heat
+    fpm build --profile release
+    fpm install --prefix <path-to-installation>

 ## Use